Heavy flavor as a probe of hot QCD matter produced in proton-proton collisions: Results and analysis

-{\bf Correlations}: Pure EPOS4 reproduces well the correlations both $DD$ and $D\bar D$~\cite{Werner:2023fne}.
-As can be seen from Fig.~\ref{fig_DDbar_corr} neither the interaction of heavy quarks with core particles (blue-dashed line) nor the subsequent hadronic rescattering (red line) have an influence on these correlations and therefore EPOS4 and the EPOS4HQ give the same result.
+{\bf Correlations}: Pure EPOS4 reproduces well $DD$ and $D\bar D$ correlations ~\cite{Werner:2023fne}.
+The correlations of $c\bar c$ and $D\bar D$ in EPOS4HQ are displayed in Fig.~\ref{fig_DDbar_corr} for $p_T>3$ GeV (for both heavy quarks or mesons) and are more pronounced with this $p_T$ cut than without.
+Neither the interaction of heavy quarks with QGP partons (blue-dashed line) nor the subsequent hadronic rescattering (red line) has an influence on these correlations and therefore EPOS4 and the EPOS4HQ give almost same result, which agrees nicely with experiment ~\cite{Werner:2023fne}.
+So we have to conclude that the creation of a QGP does not affect the $D\bar D$ correlations for $p_T>3$ GeV .
+This gives the chance to probe the initial charm production via the final correlation of charmed hadron.